With YELLOW, it's easy to navigate the purchase process on your own.

 - OFFER ACCEPTED -

-Once the seller accepts your offer, you'll be instructed to digitally sign the contract.
+Once the seller accepts your offer, you'll digitally sign the contract.
 It will then be returned to the seller for their signature.

-Now you're under contract.
+Now you're officially under contract.
 Take a minute to celebrate!

 You're entering the pre-closing phase and the real work is just getting started.

-The lender and title company will start on your mortgage, the title and paperwork, any other inspections, appraisals, and anything else built into your purchase agreement.
+The lender and title company will begin working on your mortgage, the title and paperwork, any other inspections, appraisals, and anything else built into your purchase agreement.
 This is a very important time for a buyer and a lot will be asked of you.

 Check out the PRE-CLOSING page in the next section for more info on what to expect.